 Murdaugh’s lawyers blame opioid addiction for suicide, insurance fraud conspiracy

-CHARLESTON, S.C.
-(WCSC) - Alex Murdaugh’s lawyers have released a statement blaming Murdaugh’s recent life insurance fraud attempt on his opioid addiction.
+COLUMBIA, S.C.
+(WIS/WCSC) - Alex Murdaugh’s lawyers have released a statement blaming Murdaugh’s most recent life insurance fraud attempt on his opioid addiction.

 In response, Murdaugh’s lawyers Jim Griffin and Dick Harpootlian released a statement saying that Murdaugh was pushed to suicide by many people feeding his addiction to opioids.